Project updates

 What are we proposing?

-Council will also install 10-metre ‘No Stopping’ zones at all intersections if they’re not already in place, as required by NSW Road Rules.
+As part of this proposal, Council must also install ‘No Stopping’ zones at all intersections, if they are not already there, as required by NSW Road Rules.

 Proposed changes